10 Stocks to Buy for Donald Trump's Second Wind

 Or, if you’re an investor, the more important question to ask after that is, “What stocks will benefit from those policies?”

 After looking at recent news and past promises, I think there are 10 clear winners under Donald Trump that will profit from a combination of positive policies and less regulation in 2017.
-These stocks are uniquely positioned to be direct beneficiaries from how Washington changes course in the next several months.
+These stocks are uniquely positioned to be direct beneficiaries from how Washington changes course over the next several months.

 Yes, some picks have already run up after Election Day on speculation and a broader sentiment rally.
 But the real winners have staying power and won’t give up their gains.

-If you’re looking to position your portfolio to profit from President Trump, here are 10 trades to make now:
+If you’re looking to position your portfolio to profit from President Trump following his inauguration, here are 10 trades to make now:

 Comments are currently unavailable.
 Please check back soon.